Active Learning of Model Discrepancy with Bayesian Experimental Design: Introduction

 \section{Introduction}

-Data-driven modeling techniques have been demonstrated promising in many science and engineering applications~\cite{kutz2016dynamic,peherstorfer2016data,wang2017physics,wu2018physics,duraisamy2019turbulence,montans_data-driven_2019,raissi2019physics,brunton2020machine,li2020fourier,lu2021learning,kochkov2021machine, chen2023ceboosting, chen2024cgnsde, chen2024cgkn}.
+Data-driven modeling techniques have been demonstrated promising in many science and engineering applications~\cite{duraisamy2019turbulence,montans_data-driven_2019,brunton2020machine}, with various types of methods being developed such as model reduction~\cite{kutz2016dynamic,peherstorfer2016data}, physics-informed machine learning~\cite{wang2017physics,wu2018physics,raissi2019physics}, operator learning~\cite{li2020fourier,lu2021learning,kochkov2021machine}, causal learning~\cite{chen2023causality,chen2023ceboosting}, and data assimilation~\cite{chen2024cgnsde, chen2025cgkn,chen2025modeling}.
 Considering that data informativeness serves as a critical component in all data-driven modeling techniques, an active approach to identifying the most informative data has the potential to further advance state-of-the-art data-driven modeling.
-Experimental design provides such a systematical approach for the active acquisition of data, which has been demonstrated effective in various types of problems, such as the estimation of some unknown model parameters~\cite{atkinson_design_1968, atkinson_optimum_1992, kirk_experimental_2009, seltman_experimental_2012, steiert_experimental_2012}.
+Experimental design provides such a systematical approach for the active acquisition of data, which has been demonstrated effective in various types of problems, such as the estimation of some unknown model parameters~\cite{atkinson_design_1968, atkinson_optimum_1992, kirk_experimental_2009, seltman_experimental_2012}.
 However, classical experimental design via solving an optimization problem is limited by its propensity to fall into local optima when applied to nonlinear models and its inability to fully incorporate prior knowledge~\cite{ryan_review_2016}.